 South Korea is a fascinating mélange of ancient culture and modern technology.
-Travel to Korea reveals traditions that have survived since the dawn of Korean history are finding new corners to exist in the rapid race toward economic and technological development.
+South Korea reveals traditions that have survived since the dawn of Korean history are finding new corners to exist in the rapid race toward economic and technological development.
 There are plenty of things to do in South Korea for everyone.

 South Korea is a country that has no royal family and yet, the people rejoice in the celebration of Jongmyo Jerye, the Royal Ancestral Rite celebration which is officiated, in full regal regalia, by the descendants of the last royal line.

 When you travel to Korea you’ll find ancient palaces that reverberate with silent tales of long-gone kings and courtroom intrigue, sit side by side with modern concrete structures and a frightening choke of traffic.

 The latest two-megapixel camera-phone craze has gripped the nation and busloads of young Koreans wander around obsessed with taking photos of themselves to the backdrop of ancient monuments.

 It appears that the younger generation is using cutting-edge technology to capture a personal piece of the nation’s history.

 The groom presented a wooden wild goose, or kireogi, to the bride’s mother as a token of lifelong fidelity and dress in samo cap, and wedding hanbok.

 The bride covered her face with her sleeve during the ceremony.

 Even in today’s modern South Korea, it would be unthinkable for a young couple to skip the rituals of this ancient ceremony.